There are a lot of ways to go Camping in a motorized vehicle. It’s really up to you to decide what you want or need to accomplish this.

 You sit and drive up high which allows for a very good view of the road and scenery.
 These units come completely self-contained and can stay out without plug-ins, water, or dump stations for quite some time.
 It depends on the amount of people using the RV and how much water they use, but two people could last anywhere from a week to a month without having to hook up to dump the tanks or get water.

 I had a 30 ft.
 Class A gas RV and found it easy to get around in.
 Parking could be a problem in busy places but I learned from experience where to go and not go.
 They are great for camping if you don’t want to rough it at all.
 We used to visit relatives 1000 miles away a couple times a year.
 It made the drive easy and you could pull into a rest area and grab a nap any time you were a bit tired.
-Once we arrived we would plug in and stay in it at night so we didn’t have to unpack or sleep in someone else s bed.
+Once we arrived we would plug in and stay in the RV at night so we didn’t have to unpack or sleep in someone else s bed.
 We had some great times in our Cass A gas RV.

 Class A Diesel Pusher